smikhalevski/racehorse/README.md

 )
 ```

-If you want to store images and videos in the gallery app after tey were captured through file chooser, use
+If you want to store images and videos in the gallery app after they were captured through file chooser, use
 [`GalleryCameraFileFactory`](https://smikhalevski.github.io/racehorse/android/racehorse/org.racehorse/-gallery-camera-file-factory/index.html).

 # Google Pay plugin